 Money Market is a market for securities with short term maturities up to 1 year.
 Banks, Non-Banking Financial Companies and acceptance houses make up the money market.
 It facilitates the transactions for short-term funds, and maintains appropriate liquidity in the market.

 Get Your Free Credit Report with Monthly Updates Check Now

 What are Money Market Instruments?

-Financial instruments with short term maturity upto 1 year, used as tools for raising capital by the issuer are known as money market instruments.
+Financial instruments with short term maturity up to 1 year, used as tools for raising capital by the issuer are known as money market instruments.

 These are debt securities that offer a fixed interest rate and are generally unsecured.
 There is no collateral backing up the security, and the risk of non-repayment is theoretically high.
-However, money market instruments have a high credit rating ensuring that issuers don’t default, which makes them a go-to avenue for investors looking for options to park their money for short term, and earn fixed returns on the same.
+However, money market instruments have a high credit rating ensuring that issuers don’t default, which makes them a go-to avenue for investors looking for options to park their money for the short term and earn fixed returns on the same.